Detailed Guide to ServBay Directory Structure

 The script

-contains system management scripts for internal use—like starting/stopping services, initializing databases, or maintenance tasks.
-These underpin ServBay functionality, and while you can run them directly, it’s better to use the servbayctl
+) contains internal management scripts for starting/stopping services, initializing databases, maintenance tasks, etc. While you can run these scripts directly, it’s recommended to use the servbayctl

 servbayctl start php 7.4